Hi. It's me,

 I was 21 years old when I returned home from Germany.
 I took a job as a welder fabricator and spent the money I earned on flight school to become a pilot.
 I also attended university, studying aircraft mechanics and aviation management for a little while, but ended up leaving to pursue entrepreneur endeavors instead.

 I took a two week real estate course, passed an exam, and become a licensed Realtor!
 I bought more fixer upper houses, and became more efficient at repairing and selling them and making a profit.
 I also got pretty good at deal structuring and finance, especially creative finance.
-I remember buying one house entirely on credit cards on an 18 month Zero percent interest promotion, giving me enough time to do repairs and get the whole thing refinanced!
+I remember buying one house entirely on credit cards on an 18 month zero percent interest promotion, giving me enough time to do repairs and get the whole thing refinanced!

 I met the love of my life in my mid 20s.
-We made a great team, and would eventually marry and have 3 beautiful children.
+We make a great team, and would eventually marry and have 3 beautiful children.
 We kept doing the house flipping, even with the family, sometimes traveling across the country to fix up and live in a home before selling it.
 We would always make our way back to Idaho, and by my early 30s we had decided to settle down here.

 Thats all for now, :)...